Transition from the previous OneDrive for Business sync app

 The following library types are not yet supported by the new OneDrive sync app, and will not transition from the previous sync app:

 On-premises locations in SharePoint Server 2016 or earlier.
 Learn about using the OneDrive sync app with SharePoint Server 2019

 SharePoint libraries that people from other organizations shared that your users are syncing with the previous sync app.

-For more info about sync restrictions and limitations, see Invalid file names and file types in OneDrive, OneDrive for Business, and SharePoint
+For more info about sync restrictions and limitations, see Invalid file names and file types in OneDrive and SharePoint

-To transition users off of the previous OneDrive for Business sync app, first make sure users have:
+To transition users off of the previous sync app, first make sure users have:

 Windows 10, Windows 8.1, Windows 8, or Windows 7.

-Version 17.3.6743.1212 or higher of the new OneDrive sync app installed.
-For info about deploying the new OneDrive sync app, see Deploy OneDrive apps by using System Center Configuration Manager.
+A current version of the new OneDrive sync app installed.
+For info about deploying the new OneDrive sync app, see Deploy OneDrive apps using Microsoft Endpoint Configuration Manager.
 OneDrive.exe must be deployed and configured before you try the takeover command.
 Download the latest version of the new OneDrive sync app that's fully released to production.
-To learn about other versions that are rolling out to different rings, see New OneDrive sync app release notes.
+To learn about the versions that are rolling out to different rings, see New OneDrive sync app release notes.

 The following versions of Office or higher installed.
-For info about deploying Office, see Choose how to deploy Office 365 ProPlus.
+For info about deploying Office, see Choose how to deploy Microsoft 365 Apps for enterprise.
 Make sure you don't install the previous OneDrive for Business sync app.
 For info, see Changes to OneDrive sync app deployment in Office Click-to-Run.